bioidiap/bob.bio.spear/doc/index.rst

 Notice that most of the machine learning tools (GMM, ISV, JFA, IVectors) are now handled by bob.bio.gmm.

-`spear`_ is adapted to run speaker verification/recognition experiments with the SGE grid infrastructure at Idiap.
+`spear`_ is adapted to run speaker verification/recognition experiments with the SGE grid infrastructure at Idiap, using Dask.
+However, you can setup `bob.pipelines` to run on another infrastructure.

 If you use this package and/or its results, please cite the following paper published at ICASSP 2014::